Allergy Shots for AsthmaSkip to the navigation

-Allergy shots (immunotherapy) are a treatment in which small doses of substances to which you are allergic (allergens) are injected under your skin.
+Allergy shots are a type of immunotherapy treatment in which small doses of substances to which you are allergic (allergens) are injected under your skin.
 Over time, your body may become less responsive to the allergens, which means you may have fewer symptoms.

 Allergy shots are given after careful skin testing for an allergy.
 During initial treatment, allergy shots are given once or twice a week.